Quick start

 When developing Pagegen can serve site locally and monitor files for changes, automatically triggering a regeneration and browser reload.

-$ pagegen --serve production
+$ pgn --serve production